pharmaDB/PharmaDB-README/README.md

 # PharmaDB

-The PharmaDB project is a natural language processing data project used to associate changes in patent claims with changes in labels on drug patents, and to present these changes in a usable way in order give better insight into patent strategies and to better position a firm's existing patent strategies.
-This repository contains the instructions needed in order to run the PharmaDB project.
+The PharmaDB project is a natural language processing data project used to associate changes in patent claims with changes in labels on drug patents, and to present these changes in a usable way in order give relevant insight into patent strategies and to better position a firm's existing patent strategies.
+This repository contains the instructions needed to run the PharmaDB project.

 ## Running PharmaDB